snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-connector.md

    You may further choose to filter the Jira issues that are indexed in two ways.

    * Specify the **issue modified time period**.
-This option will only index the Jira issues that are created or modified in the time period selected on a **rolling basis** based on current crawl.
+This option will only index the Jira issues that are created or modified in the time period selected on a **rolling basis** based on the current crawl.

    > [!TIP]
    > You may use the JQL filter to index only specific Jira issue types using "*issueType in (Bug, Improvement)*"